patricktokeeffe/rv-utility-server/setup.md

 ## Operating System Setup

+**N.B. future work will revert to Raspbian because there is simply no need for a graphical desktop.
+The only task normal users might do to this server would be change the timezone.**

-The operating system choice is [Ubuntu Mate](https://ubuntu-mate.org) because the Mate desktop is intuitive for our user base.
+The operating system used is [Ubuntu Mate](https://ubuntu-mate.org) 16.04 LTS for Raspberry Pi 3.
+(18.04 is not recommended because as of late 2018, the package base is still not entirely stable.)

-> Use 16.04.2 release for Raspberry Pi 3 because (as of Oct 2018) the 18.04
-> is not entirely stable.

 ### Installation Wizard